-have helped to preserve land along our rivers, restore wetlands, clean up hog lagoons and find alternative uses for hog waste.
+Attorney General Roy Cooper awards grants annually to projects that will help improve our water quality.
+These grants help to preserve land along our rivers, restore wetlands, clean up hog lagoons and find alternative uses for hog waste.

 On July 25, 2000, the North Carolina Attorney General and Smithfield Foods Inc. signed an agreement to identify environmentally superior technologies for hog waste disposal.
 Smithfield committed to provide money to promote environmental programs in North Carolina.

-In order to maximize the benefits to North Carolina’s environment, the Attorney General, after consultation with Smithfield, the NC Department of Environment and Natural Resources and others, established the Environmental Enhancement Grants Program in January 2003.
+To maximize the benefits to North Carolina’s environment, the Attorney General, after consultation with Smithfield, the NC Department of Environment and Natural Resources and others, established the Environmental Enhancement Grants Program in January 2003.